End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Related works

-Modelling building behavior is traditionally achieved through models based on physical equations that describe heat transfer between the building and its environment.
-The most common softwares available, EnergyPlus, TRNSYS or DOE-2, are used to simulate the system behavior based on a schematic view of the building.
+Physical simulators based on thermal propagation equations are traditionally used to describe buildings.
+The most common pieces of software available, EnergyPlus, TRNSYS or DOE-2, are used to simulate the system behavior based on a schematic view of the building.
 EnergyPlus was used for instance in \cite{shabunko2018energyplus} to build three types of typical designs and to benchmark the energy performance of 400 residential buildings.
 In \cite{zhao2016occupant}, the authors proposed a predictive control framework based on Matlab and EnergyPlus in order to optimize energy consumptions while meeting the individual thermal comfort preference.
-In \cite{Magnier2010MultiobjectiveOO}, the authors highlight the performances of TRNSYS as a physical simulator, as well as its limits in terms of computational speed: the authors argue that a full optimization process would take as much as ten years, had they not replaced TRNSYS with a surrogate model during optimization.
+In \cite{Magnier2010MultiobjectiveOO}, the authors highlighted the performances of TRNSYS as a physical simulator, as well as its limits in terms of computational speed: the authors claimed that a full optimization process would take as much as ten years, had they not replaced TRNSYS with a surrogate model during optimization.
 The authors of \cite{Bre2016ResidentialBD} studied the optimization of a single-family house using a combination of Energy-Plus and the NSGA-II optimization algorithm, and discussed sensitivity analysis using the Morris screening method.
 Likewise, the authors of \cite{Recht2014AnalyseDL} performed sensitivity and uncertainty analysis on another building simulator known as COMFIE, and displayed its modelling performances on a passive building.

-In these papers, a schematic building is used in the simulation program and considered as a baseline for energy loads.
-This demonstrates the capability of such approaches in producing benchmarks but no comparison to real data obtained from sensors are provided which makes such results not suitable in a decision process involving data from sensors in real buildings.